huggingface/candle/candle-wasm-examples/quant-qwen3/README.md

 - wasm-pack: `cargo install wasm-pack`

 ### Browser
-- Modern browser with WebAssembly SIMD support (Chrome 91+, Firefox 89+, Safari 16.4+)
+The default build uses wasm threads (SharedArrayBuffer) and relaxed-SIMD, so it requires a recent browser served with cross-origin isolation (COOP/COEP, which `serve.py` sets): Chrome 114+, Firefox 120+, Safari 18+.

+For older SIMD-only browsers (Chrome 91+, Firefox 89+, Safari 16.4+), drop `+relaxed-simd` from `.cargo/config.toml` and rebuild; this loses the Q4_K relaxed-dot speedup but still runs under plain WebAssembly SIMD.

 ## Quick Start